emailic/White_Space_Coding_Challenge/README.md

 # White_Space_Coding_Challenge
 Here you might find my solutions to the two problems from the coding challenge by the White Space Solutions. https://whitespace.energy/

+The modified text of the exercises is the following:

+Exercise 1:
+Consider a bus on a route with N stops.
+At each stop there are passengers that wish to board.
+The bus capacity is limited, so there may be times when not all passengers that wish to board can fit on the bus.
+Determine which passenger groups are allowed to board at every stop, assuming you have the information on the groups in advance.
+Write an algorithm that takes as input a number of stops N (N<20), a number of available bus seats C (C<30), a random list of passenger groups, each parameterized by (group_size, hop_on_location, hop_off_location).
+The algorithm should return a list of groups to board the bus, total number of passengers that have boarded the bus.
+Passenger groups cannot be split.
+You can assume locations are labelled alphabetically, and that groups only wish to visit locations that are alphabetically later than their starting position (i.e., groups can travel from A to C, but not from C to A).
+Objective: Assume that the price of a ticket (per person) is independent of the distance travelled (i.e., there is a fixed cost per person per ticket).
+Plan the allocation such that the total income of the bus is maximized.

+Exercise 2:
+The task is to plan orders in time across two preparation and two cooking stations, given a list of orders coming in.
+Each order has a preparation time and a cooking time.
+The algorithm takes as input a list of orders of length N with their corresponding times (preparation and cooking), and it returns the sequence in which the orders must be prepared and cooked.
+You cannot prepare more than 2 orders at any given time.
+You cannot cook more than 2 orders at any given time.
+All orders must be prepared before they can be cooked.
+Orders do not need to be cooked straight after being prepared.
+Cooking times and preparation times are multiples of 5 minutes with a maximum duration of 1 hour (so the cooking/preparation time takes on values of 5,10,15,20...60 min).
+The objective is to plan the sequencing of orders such that the total time needed to deliver (prepare and cook) all orders is minimized.